beshrkayali/ptt/README.md

 PresentationTimetable.js
 ========================

-Presentationtimetable syncs [SpeackerDeck](http://speackerdeck.com) presentations with YouTube videos using a time/slide table.
+PresentationTimetable.js is a jQuery plugin that syncs [SpeackerDeck](http://speackerdeck.com) presentations with YouTube videos using a time/slide table.

 ### Example Usage